isaacwalsham/software_engineering_coursework/planning/sprints.md

 This role ensures that Sprint 1 produces visible, meaningful feedback for users.

----

-## 👤 Daniel Roath – Persistence, Testing, and Quality Assurance
+## Daniel Roath – Persistence, Testing, and Quality Assurance

 - Implementation of storage strategy (file-based or database)
 - Ensuring correct data persistence across sessions
 - Development of unit and integration tests for core flows
-- Verification of the full workflow:
-  `import → task creation → activity logging → progress update`

 This role strengthens system reliability and ensures the sprint produces a stable, demonstrable working increment.

----

 # Collaboration and Shared Responsibility